italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 --------------

 The token endpoint is used by the Wallet Instance to obtain an Access Token by presenting an authorization grant, as defined in :rfc:`6749`.
-The Token Endpoint is a protected endpoint with a client authentication based on the model defined in OAuth 2.0 Attestation-based Client Authentication [`oauth-attestation-draft <https://datatracker.ietf.org/doc/draft-ietf-oauth-attestation-based-client-auth/>`_].
+The Token Endpoint is a protected endpoint with a client authentication based on the model defined in OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_ draft 03].

 .. _sec_token_request: